Top 11 Places for Art in Minneapolis

-*Most galleries and museums are open, but please check with individual businesses for adjusted hours and requirements.
+Visitor's Note: Most galleries and museums are open, but please check with individual businesses for adjusted hours and COVID-19 requirements.

 If you’re into the new and sometimes unconventional, we give the ultimate thumbs up to the Walker Art Center.
-You’ll be impressed by its national reputation in collections and exhibits of paintings, sculpture, films, performance and new media.
+You’ll be impressed by its national reputation in collections and exhibits of paintings, sculpture, films, performance, and new media.
 Walk the multi-level galleries and discover local artists, as well as special Native American artist exhibits.
-Stop at the Walker gift shop for unique jewelry, and more.
-Take a break at the new Cardamom restaurant, with tasty menu and bar options and an outdoor patio.
-Discoveries await you outdoors as well—the Minneapolis Sculpture Garden is known for the iconic Spoonbridge and Cherry as well as summertime mini golf with rooftop views of the downtown skyline.
-And don't forget to check out the free Saturday family art programs each month.
+Stop at the Walker gift shop for unique jewelry, art toys, and more.
+Take a break at the new Cardamom restaurant overlooking the Minneapolis Sculpture Garden, with menu and bar options highlighting flavors from North Africa, southern Europe, and the Middle East.
+Discoveries await you outdoors as well—the Walker is home to summertime mini golf with rooftop views of the downtown skyline and the aforementioned sculpture garden is known for the iconic Spoonbridge and Cherry and other Instagrammable outdoor art (open year round and always free).
+Don't forget to check out the free Saturday family art programs each month!

 If you’re game to travel the globe in a day, go no further than the Minneapolis Institute of Art, the leading museum in fine and decorative art from six continents.
-With a global collection of 90,000 artworks that span more than 5,000 years of world history, you can spend all day perusing art galleries devoted to cultures of Africa, Asia, the Americas; decorative and textile arts, sculpture, paintings, drawings, photography and more.
+MIA is always free (really!) and with a global collection of 90,000 artworks that span more than 5,000 years of world history, you can spend all day perusing art galleries devoted to cultures of Africa, Asia, and the Americas.
+Works in the collection include decorative and textile arts, sculpture, paintings, drawings, photography, and more.
 Set aside time for monthly Sunday Family Days where kiddos create their own masterpieces and explore the world through art.
 Before you leave, be sure to stop at the café for a few treats.

-If you’re searching for a Nordic vibe (beyond Swedish meatballs and ABBA rock music), come to the place where everything Swedish is always in vogue.
+Searching for a Nordic vibe beyond Swedish meatballs and ABBA rock music?
+Then come to the place where everything Swedish is always in vogue.
 At the American Swedish Institute, you can immerse yourself in the world of Swedish culture—customs, traditions, history, art, and food.
-You’ll be intrigued by Nordic heritage exhibits, art gallery collections, the Wallenberg peace library, and the popular “Cocktails at the Castle” where you can tour the Turnblad Castle with a drink in hand.
-Check out the gift shop and discover your Nordic style in jewelry, crafts, and home decor.
-If you're getting hungry, your taste buds will love FIKA, the attached cafe featuring New Nordic cuisine dining, espresso, and pastries.
+You’ll be intrigued by Nordic heritage exhibits, art gallery collections, the Wallenberg peace library, and tour the Turnblad Castle for a taste of Minneapolis's golden age of architecture.
+Check out the renowned gift shop and discover your Nordic style in jewelry, crafts, and home decor.
+If you're getting hungry, your taste buds will love FIKA, the onsite cafe featuring New Nordic cuisine dining, espresso, and pastries.

-When you want to see modern art, just head to the glimmering stainless steel and brick building overlooking the Mississippi River.
-You’ll come upon the Weisman Art Museum, a teaching museum at the University of Minnesota and leader in the world of modern art, integrating the perspectives of local culture and history.
-You can’t miss the unique exterior facade of curved metal structures by architect Frank Gehry.
+When you want to see modern art, just head to the University of Minnesota's glimmering stainless steel and brick building overlooking the Mississippi River.
+There you'll find the free Weisman Art Museum, a teaching museum at UMN and a leader in the world of modern art, integrating the perspectives of local culture and history.
+You can’t miss the unique exterior facade of curved metal structures by world renowned architect Frank Gehry.
 Browse more than 24,000 artworks including American modern, ceramics, Mimbres pottery, and traditional Korean furniture.

 *Note: The University of Minnesota’s Weisman Art Museum (WAM) is temporarily closing its galleries and in-person shopping at the WAM Shop to allow for maintenance inside the building over the summer.
-The museum will be Closed to the public beginning May 17, with plans to reopen in fall 2021, upon completion of scheduled maintenance.
+The museum plans to reopen in fall 2021, upon completion of scheduled maintenance.

 If you’re in search of a place where art stirs the soul through inspiring life stories, get to know the Minnesota African American Heritage Museum and Gallery.
 Fairly new to the museum scene, you’ll discover a leading arts center and gallery highlighting African American history and poignant stories of life in Minnesota.
 This compact museum features early African American artists such as George Bonga, alongside contemporary artists.
 On Saturdays bring the kids to Storytime for songs and puppetry.

 Do you see art as a spiritual journey?
-We invite you to take one through the arts of indigenous people at All My Relations Gallery—a leading center of native art, history and cultural stories of the original people of our land.
-You’ll be inspired by retrospective and contemporary exhibits—paintings, prints, photography, sculpture—that feature Native American historic art as well as contemporary fine art.
+Take a memorable one through the arts of Indigenous people at All My Relations Gallery—a leading center of Native art, history, and cultural stories of the original people of Mni Sota Makoce.
+You’ll be inspired by retrospective and contemporary exhibits—paintings, prints, photography, and sculpture—that feature Native American historic art as well as contemporary fine art.
 The “Mini Art Wall” displays local and emerging native artists.
 And don't miss stopping in the Pow Wow Grounds coffee shop for a treat.
 The All My Relations Gallery is located in Minneapolis’ American Indian Cultural Corridor.

 A space where new and emerging artists can showcase their talent, Galeria do Beija Flor makes art accessible to all.
 Founders and curators, Byron Bradley and David Rubedor are finding ways to expand the gallery viewing and buying experience with the type of mixed art they bring to their space.
 This includes making art affordable and working with diverse set of artists.
 You will find a mix of pieces here, anything from paintings and photography to jewelry and glasswork.